The National Ballet of Japan

-1997 was the year when both the National Ballet of Japan (NBJ) was launched under Artistic Director SHIMADA Hiroshi, and the New National Theatre, Tokyo opened as a centre point of new Japanese stagecraft.
-The NBJ's repertoire is broad in scope, embracing classics such as Swan Lake, The Sleeping Beauty, and The Nutcracker; 20th century works by choreographers such as Frederick ASHTON, George BALANCHINE, Roland PETIT, and Kenneth MACMILLAN; as well as works by contemporary choreographers such as Boris EIFMAN, Nacho DUATO, Hans van MANEN, Twyla THARP, and David BINTLEY.
-The NBJ also seeks to project an image of its own, with initiatives such as the commissioning of world-class choreographers to create original pieces for the NBJ repertoire.
+The NBJ's repertoire is broad in scope, embracing classics such as Swan Lake, The Sleeping Beauty and The Nutcracker; 20th century works by choreographers such as Frederick Ashton, George Balanchine, Roland Petit and Kenneth MacMillan; as well as works by contemporary choreographers such as David Bintley, Nacho Duato and Christopher Wheeldon.
+The NBJ also commissions world-class choreographers to create original pieces for its repertoire.

-The NBJ was awarded an Asahi Performing Arts Award in 2004 for its production of Raymonda, choreographed by the Artistic Director at the time, MAKI Asami.
-The company made its overseas debut in 2008 when it appeared at the Kennedy Center in the United States, followed by an invitation to the Moscow Bolshoi Theatre in 2009, where it performed La Dame aux Camélias, choreographed by MAKI Asami, with resounding success.
-The NBJ is highly rated internationally both for its much praised soloists and corps de ballet.
+The NBJ was awarded an Asahi Performing Arts Award in 2004 for its production of Raymonda.
+The company made its overseas debut in 2008 at the Kennedy Center in the United States, followed by an invitation to the Moscow Bolshoi Theatre in 2009, where it performed La Dame aux Camélias.
+The NBJ is highly rated internationally both for its much-praised principle dancers and corps de ballet.

-OHARA Noriko led the ballet company as Ballet Mistress from 1999, was appointed Assistant Director in 2010, and Artistic Director in September 2014.
-OHARA set the company in its new direction with a new production of The Sleeping Beauty and is currently leading the NBJ to new heights.
+Noriko Ohara, appointed Artistic Director in September 2014, set the company in a new direction and is currently leading the NBJ to new and even greater heights.